ResearchComputing/Documentation/docs/programming/OpenMP-Fortran.md

 END
 ```

-Compiling and submitting our code should order our print statements as
+Compiling and running our code should order our print statements as
 such:

 ```fortran